Welcome To The Norwin Area Democrats

 414 Brinton Avenue, Trafford

-Make a difference in the Electoral process and ensure that every vote counts by being a Judge of Elections.
+Make a difference in the Electoral process and ensure that every vote counts by being a poll worker.

-We also need poll workers to ensure every vote counts!
+We also need poll watchers to ensure every vote counts!